ocwg/spec/README.md

 ### Relations

 Relations are used to indicate relationships between Nodes on the canvas.
 Relations are generally not visible, but rather conceptual.
+If a relation should be visualized, it should have a corresponding Node.

 **Relation Base class**